Sebastion-Vigil/parte-de-horas/README.md

         - 1st char can only be 0-1
         - 2nd char only be 0-2
   - Check which of AM/PM user selected?
-  - Need to tinker w/default Cell vals
-    * Make italic?
-    * Prevent default vals from being calculatable
-      - (they should only serve as properly formatted examples)
-  - Perhaps move logic check up to DaySum.js?
   - New State/Vars needed in DaySum.js
     * DayStart
     * DayEnd